sourcelevel/guidelines/resources/pull_requests.md

 ### Reviewers

-* You can select `Sourcelevel` team/organization as `Reviewers` to notify everybody, so them anyone reviews your PR.
-* If you want a review from a specific member, you can select him too.
+* You can select the whole team you're working with or people individually.
+As we use [Pull Reminders](https://pullreminders.com/), it will take care about notifying everyone
 * Sure that, if you want, you can indicate `Reviewers` that has more knowledge about that piece of code you're changing or ask for some extra guidance on it
-* Select as Reviewer who did'nt participated of development of the code
+* Select as Reviewer who didn't participated of development of the code

 ### Assignees

-Assignees are persons that worked with you in your PR or specific issues.
+Assignees are members that worked with you in your PR or specific issues.

-* Select the developers who paired with you
-* Select members that contributing with the feature/chore/bug
+* Select yourself and people that pair programmed with you

 ## Receiving reviews